besrabasant/chatbang/README.md

 - make tidy | fmt | vet | test | clean

 Debug logging
+- Start from the sample: `cp .env.sample .env`
 - Create a `.env` file in the project or your working directory with:
   - `DEBUG=true` to enable debug logs, or set `LOG_LEVEL=debug|info|warn|error|trace`.
   - Example: